Betterment/test_track_js_client/README.md

 ### Running tests

-1. run `yarn install` to download dependencies
+1. run `pnpm install` to download dependencies
-1. run `yarn test` to run the tests
+1. run `pnpm test` to run the tests
-1. run `yarn build` to build the distributables
+1. run `pnpm build` to build the distributables